The Prosecutor: Pre-production

 Lau Kong and singer-songwriter MC Cheung Tin-fu were the first two cast members confirmed for the project, with Cheung being handpicked by Yen for a role he deemed suitable.
 During a meal, Yen recommended Cheung's songs to Raymond and Edmond Wong and suggested he be approached for acting.
 The film marked Cheung's first foray into action films, and he was initially hesitant to join due to concerns about his physique.
 Lau was cast by Yen after watching an interview of him and discovering that his real-life experiences closely resembled those of the character Uncle Ma.
 Yen also invited his friends and fellow actors Ray Lui and Mark Cheng for cameo appearances, with Lui accepted the offer without learning any details about the storyline beforehand, marking his third cameo in Yen's films after Raging Fire (2021) and Sakra (2023).
 Kent Cheng, Sisley Choi, and Mandy Wong were cast at Yen's request, while Chu Pak Hong was chosen as the defense lawyer as the production team aimed to utilize his ability to bring humor to courtroom scenes alongside a veteran cast.
 The role of Fok Chi-ho's father was initially slated for a cameo by an established actor until Yen suggested casting his real-life father, Klyster Yen, a retired police officer.
 Raymond Wong was initially set to portray Judge Hui but later deemed Michael Hui more suitable for the role after further consideration.
 He reached out to Hui, who agreed to star in the film in exchange for just a cup of coffee after listening to Wong describe the story for five minutes.
 The 82-year-old Michael Hui initially requested action scenes to be written for him, but Yen declined his request.
 Wong also invited Liza Wang to make a cameo as the Secretary for Justice, explaining that Wang's casting choice was due to many Secretaries of Justice in Hong Kong are female.

 In May 2023, Mandarin Motion Pictures announced the development of a legal thriller under the working title Misjudgement at the 76th Cannes Film Festival, with Donnie Yen attached as the lead actor and Raymond Wong as the producer.
-Yen also served as the director and co-producer, while Wong was the primary investor.
+Yen also acted as the director and co-producer, while Wong was the primary investor.
 The film's budget exceeded HK$300 million.
 (Note: In an interview with Collider, however, Donnie Yen stated that the budget was under US$25 million.)
 Yen made revisions to the production sets and action choreography before the production commencement based on his experiences from filming John Wick: Chapter 4 (2023), aiming to elevate the film's production values to match Hollywood standards.
 On 27 September, Yen confirmed that pre-production would soon be wrapped during the 10th Silk Road International Film Festival.
 In November, Julian Cheung and MC Cheung Tin-fu were announced in lead roles.
 Adam Pak was revealed to be part of the cast in the same month.